akanadocs/docs-test/ev/envision_install/using_envision_metrics_collector.md

 * This plug-in is required if you are using separate containers for Policy Manager and Network Director.
 * The plug-in is installed to the Policy Manager container as part of the *Envision Policy Manager Console Extension Feature* and must be installed separately to the Network Director container.
-* If you have the Network Director feature installed on the Policy Manager container, installation of this feature is not required as the plug-in is already installed as part of the *Envision Policy Manager Console Extension Feature*.
+* If you have the Network Director feature installed on the Policy Manager container, installation of this feature is *not* required as the plug-in is already installed as part of the *Envision Policy Manager Console Extension Feature*.
-* Having the plug-in installed on both Policy Manager and Network Director containers enables the ability to extract data from various payloads using the Business Metrics Policy.
+* Having the plug-in installed on both Policy Manager and Network Director containers enables the ability to extract data from various payloads using the *Business Metrics Policy*.

 ### Configuration